escottalexander/stablecoin-challenge/README.md

 </details>

 Now you need to add your new contract to the deployment script.
-You can just add it to beneath all the existing logic in `packages/hardhat/deploy/00_deploy_contracts.ts`.
+You can just add it beneath all the existing logic in `packages/hardhat/deploy/00_deploy_contracts.ts`.
 <details markdown='1'><summary>Deployment Code</summary>

 ```typescript